Han dynasty: Local government

 The heads of provinces, whose official title was changed from Inspector to Governor and vice versa several times during Han, were responsible for inspecting several commandery-level and kingdom-level administrations.
 On the basis of their reports, the officials in these local administrations would be promoted, demoted, dismissed, or prosecuted by the imperial court.

 A governor could take various actions without permission from the imperial court.
 The lower-ranked inspector had executive powers only during times of crisis, such as raising militias across the commanderies under his jurisdiction to suppress a rebellion.

-A commandery consisted of a group of counties, and was headed by an Administrator.
-He was the top civil and military leader of the commandery and handled defense, lawsuits, seasonal instructions to farmers, and recommendations of nominees for office sent annually to the capital in a quota system first established by Emperor Wu.
-The head of a large county of about 10,000 households was called a Prefect, while the heads of smaller counties were called Chiefs, and both could be referred to as Magistrates.
+A commandery consisted of a group of counties, and was headed by an administrator.
+He was the top civil and military leader of the commandery and handled defence, lawsuits, seasonal instructions to farmers, and recommendations of nominees for office sent annually to the capital in a quota system first established by Emperor Wu.
+The head of a large county of about 10,000 households was called a Prefect, while the heads of smaller counties were called chiefs, and both could be referred to as magistrates.
 A Magistrate maintained law and order in his county, registered the populace for taxation, mobilized commoners for annual corvée duties, repaired schools, and supervised public works.

 Kingdoms and marquessates

 Kingdoms—roughly the size of commanderies—were ruled exclusively by the emperor's male relatives as semi-autonomous fiefdoms.
-Before 157 BC some kingdoms were ruled by non-relatives, granted to them in return for their services to Emperor Gaozu.
+Before 157 BC, some kingdoms were ruled by non-relatives, granted to them in return for their services to Emperor Gaozu.
 The administration of each kingdom was very similar to that of the central government.
 Although the emperor appointed the Chancellor of each kingdom, kings appointed all the remaining civil officials in their fiefs.

 However, in 145 BC, after several insurrections by the kings, Emperor Jing removed the kings' rights to appoint officials whose salaries were higher than 400 bushels.
-The Imperial Counselors and Nine Ministers (excluding the Minister Coachman) of every kingdom were abolished, although the Chancellor was still appointed by the central government.
+The Imperial Counsellors and Nine Ministers (excluding the Minister Coachman) of every kingdom were abolished, although the Chancellor was still appointed by the central government.

 With these reforms, kings were reduced to being nominal heads of their fiefs, gaining a personal income from only a portion of the taxes collected in their kingdom.
 Similarly, the officials in the administrative staff of a full marquess's fief were appointed by the central government.
-A marquess's Chancellor was ranked as the equivalent of a county Prefect.
+A marquess's chancellor was ranked as the equivalent of a county prefect.
 Like a king, the marquess collected a portion of the tax revenues in his fief as personal income.